laulopezreal/guessme/README.md

 # Who Am I? 🎭

-A React-based guessing game where players identify historic figures through sequential clues.
-Features a clean, minimalist design with a strict navy-and-white color scheme.
+A React-based guessing game where players identify historic figures either through sequential clues (Classic Mode) or an in-character conversation with an AI-powered historic figure (AI Mode).
+The UI keeps a clean, minimalist design with a strict navy-and-white color scheme.

 ## 🎮 How to Play

+The game has two modes you can switch between at any time:

+### Classic Mode (Clues)

 1. A silhouette of a historic figure appears
 2. Read the first clue (automatically revealed)